kbase/narrative/kbase-extension/static/kbase/js/widgets/function_output/KBaseSets/README.md

 }
 ```

+### Type Confusion

+It may be a bit confusing, but there are multiple definitions of `T` in the above, considering the type conceptually (not as a concrete TS type definition).

+`KBaseSets` has one definition, `SetAPI` provides another, and the concrete type held by the set provides yet another.

+The viewer uses the Workspace to resolve a reference (UPA) to a set object, the SetAPI to get the set definition and list of set elements, and the Workspace again to fetch each set element object when viewing it in detail.

 ## Viewer Design

 The viewer is implemented by a one set of components providing generic support for all KBaseSet types, and a specific viewer for each type.

-1. The initial entrypoint from the Narrative point of view is `kbase-extension/static/kbase/js/widgets/function_output/kbaseGenericSetViewer.js`, a standard "kbwidget" style component which is registered as the viewer for several KBaseSets types
+1. The initial entrypoint from the Narrative point of view is `kbase-extension/static/kbase/js/widgets/function_output/kbaseGenericSetViewer.js`, a standard "kbwidget" style component which is registered as the viewer for several KBaseSets types (but not all, see comments below.)
-2. The kbaseGenericSetViewer is just a wrapper around the main entrypoint for the viewer, `function_output/KBaseSets/Dispatcher.js`, responsible for determining the object type, and finding a configuration for that type
+2. The kbaseGenericSetViewer is a wrapper around the main entrypoint for the viewer, `function_output/KBaseSets/SetLoader.js`, responsible for determining the object type and fetching the set
-3.  the Dispatcher then calls the `unction_output/KBaseSets/Loader.js` with this information.
-The loader is responsible for providing data services, which are exposed as prop functions, and loading the type-specific viewer
+3.  the SetLoader then calls the `function_output/KBaseSets/SetViewer.js` with this information.
+The viewer is responsible for displaying the set overview and a list of elements for selection.
-4. An abstract class `function_output/KBaseSets/Viewer.js` implements viewer aspects of the Set, but not the set elements.
+4. When an element is selected (defaulting to the first element when the viewer is initially loaded) `function_output/KBaseSets/SetElementLoader.js` fetches the object for a given set element, and subsequently invokes the viewer for the object.
-5. The specific viewer is a superclass which implements the renderSetElement method, will be found in `function_output/KBaseSets/types`, and will be named after the type with `Viewer` suffixed.
+5. The type-specific element viewer are provided in `function_output/KBaseSets/SetElements`, and will be named after the type with `Viewer` suffixed.
 E.g. `/types/AssemblySetViewer.js`.

 ## Dispatcher